 But the question that I want to ask is: Is this right?
 To discriminate against single people?
-There are established procedures for background checks, verification, etc that can help in ensuring good fit, and single people have to adhere to society rules like any other person.
+There are established procedures for background checks, verification, etc that can help in ensuring a good fit, and single people have to adhere to social rules like any other person.
 But these are solutions that can’t work in the face of prejudice.

 I have travelled, lived, and worked in different cities.
 Bengaluru, Delhi, Mumbai, Pune, Hong Kong, even Atlanta for short durations.
 And in each of these places, I had to rent an apartment or a service apartment.

 When I came to Pune in 1996, I was a student and I lived on rent.
 And I lived in rented apartments for 10 years – in Parvati, on MG Road, NIBM Road, Paud Road.
 I lived in societies that were populated by conservative, traditional families, and in each of these societies, people welcomed me to the community, invited me into their functions, dropped in to give me food because they knew I was alone away from home, asked after my family.

 I had friends over – boys and girls – and my neighbours would come to join the party once in a while, just as I went to join theirs.
 When I got married, some of the neighbours came to the functions.
 I guess, what I am trying to say is that they never made me feel I was away from home.

 And that hospitality led me to be an open and constructive society member when my wife and I eventually managed to piece together enough documentation to get a home loan for our first house.
 Where in other areas the different groups would have to go through msyorkville.com or other real estate agents, our way was different from that in the rest of the world.

 But I guess that was a different time and a different Pune.